dongld-2020/selfdistillcore/README.md

-markdown

-Collapse

-Wrap

-Copy
-# FedAvg MNIST with LeNet-5
+**We will upload the complete code once the paper has been published.**
+# FedKb

-This project implements the Federated Averaging (FedAvg) algorithm using the LeNet-5 model on the MNIST dataset with a Dirichlet distribution (alpha=1) for non-IID data partitioning.
+This project implements the Federated learning with Knowledge Bank (FedKb) algorithm using the LeNet-5, ResNet-18 model on the MNIST and BloodMNIST dataset with a Dirichlet distribution (alpha=0.1 and 0.2 respectively) for non-IID data partitioning.

 ## Project Structure
-fedavg-mnist/
+fedkb/
 ├── data/                  # Directory for MNIST data (auto-downloaded) ├── src/                   # Source code
 │   ├── init.py        # Module initialization